 During this 3-week field research course (6 units) you will travel to the SW Yukon and Alaska to study snow processes, glaciers, rivers, lakes, permafrost and landslides.
 You will get a first-hand look at the Northern environment and learn field techniques from the icefields of the Yukon to the fjords of Alaska.

 Dates: This course typically takes place in July but is offered on alternating years with GEG4000 and GEG4100.
 For more information contact email@example.com

-Students enrolled in a major or honours bachelor's degree must take GEG/ENV 2918 as well as one of our national or international course.
-Students in environmental studies must, for their part, take GEG/ENV2918 and ENV4910.
+All students registered in one of our programs must take GEG/ENV 2918 as well as one of our national or international course, except for those who are registered in a minor.
 All students may, if they wish, take several national or international courses.

 The course takes place in and around Kluane National Park, which contains the highest mountains in Canada.
 This dramatic landscape contains permafrost, glaciers, and dynamic mountain streams and lakes, all of which are easily accessible by foot, plane and car.